pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2023-10-11-banana-bread.markdown

 - Liberally grease a <a href='https://amzn.to/3T1ymDy'>mini muffin pan</a> with oil.
 Evenly spoon the batter into the muffin holes
 - <img src='/assets/Food/Breakfast/Banana Bread/bb-raw.jpg' alt='' class='instruction-image'>

-- Bake at 350F for about 12 minutes (uncovered), or until a toothpick comes out clean, and the <a href='https://amzn.to/4kmobG2'>internal temperature</a> is around 200F
+- Bake at 350F for about 12 minutes (uncovered), or until a toothpick comes out clean, and the <a href='https://amzn.to/4kmobG2'>internal temperature</a> is around <a href='https://amzn.to/4kmobG2'>200F</a>
 - <img src='/assets/Food/Breakfast/Banana Bread/bb-baked.jpg' alt='' class='instruction-image'>

 - Place the pan in the fridge, and let it totally cool before removing from the pan